Hardcore pornography

-Jupiter and Juno by Agostino Carracci is a 16th-century engraving that depicts, in detail, a divine sexual act.
+Jupiter and Juno by Annibale Carracci is a 16th-century engraving that depicts, in detail, a divine sexual act.
 It shows vaginal penetration, including aroused male and female genitals, as is common in hardcore pornography.

 Hardcore pornography or hardcore porn is pornography that features detailed depictions of sexual organs or sexual acts such as vaginal, anal, oral, or manual intercourse; ejaculation; or fetish play.
 The term is in contrast with less-explicit softcore pornography.
 Hardcore pornography usually takes the form of magazines, photographs, films, and cartoons.
 Since the mid-1990s, hardcore pornography has become widely available on the internet, much of it without cost, making it more accessible than ever before.